-- Retrospective review is performed when the claims administrator is not notified of the service you received, and are therefore unable to perform the appropriate review prior to your discharge from the hospital.
+- 1. Retrospective review is performed when the claims administrator is not notified of the service you received, and are therefore unable to perform the appropriate review prior to your discharge from the hospital or completion of outpatient treatment.
 It is also performed when pre-service or concurrent review has been done, but services continue longer than originally certified. - It may also be performed for the evaluation and audit of medical documentation after services have been provided, whether or not pre-service or concurrent review was performed. - 2.
 Such services which have been retroactively determined to not be medically necessary and appropriate will be retrospectively denied certification.